tommheik/randDynTomo/README.md

 These algorithms are used to produce the numerical results in
 > [T. A. Bubba](https://orcid.org/0000-0003-0020-9210), [T. Heikkilä](https://orcid.org/0000-0001-5505-8136), [D. Labate](https://orcid.org/0000-0002-9718-789X) and [L. Ratti](https://orcid.org/0000-0001-7948-0577),
-"Regularisation with optimal space-time priors",
+"Regularization with optimal space-time priors",
 _pre-print_ (2024).

 The references and necessary toolboxes are listed in the [credits](#credits).